Ordering of number fields and distribution of class groups: Abstract

 \section{Abstract}

 When $p$ divides the ordering of Galois group, the distribution of $\mathbb{Z}_p\otimes\operatorname{Cl}_K$ is closely related to the problem of counting fields with certain specifications.
 Moreover, different orderings of number fields affect the answers of such questions in a nontrivial way.
 So, in this paper, we set up an invariant of number fields with parameters, and consider field counting problems with specifications while the parameters change as a variable.
-The case of abelian extensions shows that, roughly speaking, the result of counting abelian fields is a function of the invariant with parameters.
+The case of abelian extensions shows that the result of counting abelian fields has a main term with parameters.
+The estimate of counting cubic fields with a parameter shows that infinite moment is true for some ordering but not very likely for the others.

 \keywords{Cohen-Lenstra heuristics, distribution of class groups, field counting}